American Indian Studies (AMIN)

 Prereq: ENGL 2500

 Focused study of American Indian literature of varying genres, including fiction, non-fiction, poetry, film, drama, and media.
 Examines interdisciplinary approaches to American Indian cultural, social, and environmental issues.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.

 (Cross-listed with ARCH 4260).